From BR Bullpen

 David Cooper started the 2011 season with the Las Vegas 51s of the Pacific Coast League.
 He was hitting .395 in 20 games when he got the call to Toronto, to replace Travis Snider, sent down because of a prolonged hitting slump.
 He got his first hit in the majors on May 1 as the DH for the Blue Jays while playing against the New York Yankees, but otherwise started his major league career in a deep slump, going only 2 for 17 over his first 5 games.
 He came out of his initial funk in a big way on May 10th.
 Coming into a game against the Boston Red Sox in the 6th inning as a pinch-runner after Yunel Escobar was hit by a pitch, he hit his first major league homer off Daniel Bard in the 8th to give the Jays a short-lived lead, then drove the game's winning run in the 10th on a sacrifice fly.
 He was sent back to the minor leagues after the game of May 15th, having hit .121 in 13 games.
 He continued to hit well at Las Vegas, however, winning the 2011 PCL batting title with a .364 average in 120 games, coupled with a league-high 51 doubles (but only 9 homers).
 He lost All-Star honors at 1B to Bryan LaHair.
 He was called back again to Toronto in September, and his his second major league homer on September 11th off the Baltimore Orioles' Tommy Hunter.
 He finsihed the year with a batting of .211/.284/.394 in 27 games.

 Cooper started 2012 back at Las Vegas, where he hit .314 with 27 doubles and 10 homers in 68 games, driving in 52.
-He was called up to Toronto a first time when the Jays' starter at first base, Adam Lind, struggled badly in the early going and was sent down to Las Vegas to work on his hitting stroke, spending from May 25th to June 24th in Toronto, during which time he hit .292 in 24 games.
+He was called up to Toronto a first time when the Jays' starter at first base, Adam Lind, struggled badly in the early going and was sent down to Las Vegas to work on his hitting stroke.
+Cooper spent from May 25th to June 24th in Toronto, during which time he hit .292 in 24 games.
 He came back to Toronto on July 30th when Lind was placed on the disabled list with a bad back, and continued to hit well.
 Keeping his flair for the dramatic, he hit a pair of 9th-inning homers in close games shortly after coming back, on August 4th against the Oakland Athletics and August 8th against the Tampa Bay Rays.
 On August 13th, he drove in the winning run in the bottom of the 11th to give the Jays a 3-2 win over the Chicago White Sox.
+Overall, he played 45 games for the Jays, hitting .300/.324/.464 with 4 homers and 11 RBI.
+However, his season ended on August 22nd when he sustained a back injury diving back into first base on a pick-off attempt in a game against the Detroit Tigers.